MarkPearlCoZa/Blog_General/_posts/2016-05-01-React-Notes.md

 script type="text/babe;" src="components.js"
 ~~~

+Go to the [react site](https://facebook.github.io/react/docs/getting-started.html) to get the latest.

 ### Components in React ###

 Components in React are JS classes that inherit from the React.Component base class.